DaSKITA/dara-frontend/docs/concept.md

 - The API is based on chrome message passing.
 - API access is granted on a user-configurable known domain white list.
 - The workflows are retrieved from a backend - handling updating and statistics of the stored wfs

+## Learning
+- In the best case we keep old clickpaths and can train on them.
+- There are some situations where a clickpath recording becomes difficult - we should document these cases.